 If you want to find a microphone that you can use to record high-quality audio, look out for these three characteristics.

-- Cardioid pickup pattern: Cardioid mics, also known as unidirectional mics pick up sound from the direction they are pointed at but not from behind the microphone.
+- Cardioid pickup pattern: Cardioid mics, also known as unidirectional mics, are commonly used in cloud contact centers due to their noise-cancellation features.
+They pick up sound from the direction they are pointed at but not from behind the microphone.
+They pick up sound from the direction they are pointed at but not from behind the microphone.
 This comes in handy when you want to cancel out as much of the noise around you as possible while getting a crisp recording of your voice for your podcast or YouTube video.
-There are hypercardioid and shotgun mics too that focus on an even narrower angle but they would only produce great results if you could stay in the exact same position for the entirety of the recording — which is unlikely while running a podcast or presenting to an audience.
+There are hypercardioid and shotgun mics, too that focus on an even narrower angle but they would only produce great results if you could stay in the exact same position for the entirety of the recording — which is unlikely while running a podcast or presenting to an audience.

 - Pop filter: This feature helps reduce the plosive sounds in your recording, thereby giving you more even and professional audio.
 If your mic doesn’t have this characteristic in-built, you can also get an external pop filter that you can attach to it and achieve the same effect.